Pokémon (TV series): Pokémon the Series (1997–2023)

 Pokémon the Series primarily follows Ash Ketchum, a young boy from Pallet Town who dreams of becoming a Pokémon Master.
-After receiving his first Pokémon, Pikachu, from Professor Oak, Ash embarks on a journey across various regions — including Kanto, Johto, Hoenn, Sinnoh, Unova, Kalos, Alola, and Galar — where he challenges Gym Leaders, competes in regional Pokémon Leagues, or other competitions, and meets a variety of companions who support him in his goal.
+After receiving his first Pokémon, Pikachu, from Professor Oak, Ash embarks on a journey across various regions, including Kanto, Johto, Hoenn, Sinnoh, Unova, Kalos, Alola, and Galar, where he challenges Gym Leaders, competes in regional Pokémon Leagues, or other competitions, and meets a variety of companions who support him in his goal.

 These companions include Misty, Brock, May, Dawn, Serena, Lillie, Goh, and others, each pursuing their own unique goals, such as becoming a top Pokémon Coordinator, becoming a skilled Pokémon Breeder, or seeking to catch Mew.
 Ash also forms rivalries with several recurring characters across the series, such as Gary, Paul, and Trip, many of whom he faces in League tournaments or other competitions.
-Ash and his friends frequently encounter the villainous Team Rocket trio — Jessie, James, and Meowth — who persistently attempt to steal rare and powerful Pokémon throughout the series.
+Ash and his friends frequently encounter the villainous Team Rocket members, Jessie, James, and Meowth, who persistently attempt to steal rare and powerful Pokémon throughout the series.

-Over the course of his journey, Ash achieves several milestones, including becoming the first-ever Champion of the Alola League — where he also attended Pokémon School — and ultimately defeating Leon to become Monarch of the World Coronation Series.
+Over the course of his journey, Ash achieves several milestones, including becoming the first-ever Champion of the Alola League, where he also attended Pokémon School, and ultimately defeating Leon to become Monarch of the World Coronation Series.
 After reaching this peak, Ash continues his travels with Pikachu to meet and befriend new Pokémon in order to achieve his goal of becoming a Pokémon Master.

 Pokémon Horizons: The Series (2023–present)

 Pokémon Horizons: The Series follows Liko, a girl from the Paldea Region with a mysterious pendant, and Roy, a boy from Kanto with an ancient Poké Ball, as they join the Rising Volt Tacklers, a group of adventurers traveling the world.
 They learn their items are linked to the legendary adventurer Lucius and his six Pokémon, the "Six Heroes".
 While searching for them, Liko, Roy, and Dot briefly attend Naranja Academy to study the Terastal phenomenon.
-After encountering Lucius and defeating the villainous Explorers, the series shifts to a one-year time skip, where the group sets out to expose the Explorers, clear the Rising Volt Tacklers' name, and destroy Laquium.
+After encountering Lucius and fighting the villainous Explorers, following a one-year time skip, the group defeats and exposes the Explorers, destroys Laquium and clears the Rising Volt Tacklers' name.